-IKTC’s newest series is On The Wye River, a collection of memoir-esque musings and essays birthed while ruminating on a perch on Maryland’s Wye River.
+IKTC’s newest series is On The Wye River, a collection of memoir-esque musings and essays birthed while ruminating on a backyard bench.
 I’m kicking it off with this snippet about my return to school — this is the closest you’ll ever get to reading my diary, so enjoy.

 I hate writing about college.
 It’s not that I don’t enjoy the content university provides me— this hotbed of intellectual stimulation and intoxicated decisions makes for great creative fodder.
 But whenever I get meta writing on this whole college thing, I question whether my words are any better than whatever reflection The Odyssey has just chewed up and spat out for the fifth hundred time.
 If you have recommendations of good writings on the post-secondary experience, comment please!